Uniform Anderson Localization in One-Dimensional Floquet Maps: Anderson localization

 \section{Anderson localization}

-In this section, we study AL in the case of a random phase field applied to each state component.
-We modify the translationally invariant evolution defined by~\eqref{equnitarymatrix} by additionally multiplying each component $\Psi_{i,\alpha}$ by $e^{i\phi_{i,\alpha}}$, where $\phi_{i,\alpha}$ are random numbers drawn uniformly from $[-W/2,W/2)$ where $W$ is the strength of the disorder.
+In this section, we study AL in the case of a random phase field applied to each state component (green boxes in Fig.\ref{figure1}).
+We modify the translationally invariant evolution defined by~\eqref{equnitarymatrix} by additionally multiplying each component $\Psi_{i,\alpha}$ by $e^{i\phi_{i,\alpha}}$, where $\phi_{i,\alpha}$ are random numbers drawn uniformly from $[-W/2,W/2]$.
+Therefore the parameter $W$ is the strength of the disorder.
 This modification is implemented by making the matrix $v$ unit-cell dependent.
 Note, also, that while we present the result for random phases being independent for each spinor component, the same results apply for unit-cell-only dependent random phases.

-The inverse localization length as a function of the eigenfrequency for different values of disorder strength $W$ is depicted in Fig.~\ref{figure5}.
+The inverse localization length as a function of the eigenfrequency for different values of disorder strength $W$ is computed numerically using standard transfer matrix methods (see below) and plotted in Fig.~\ref{figure5}.
 We notice that for the maximum strength of disorder $W=\pi$, the localization length is exactly the same for all the states in the spectrum.
 This can be explained by the fact that such disorder smears all the frequencies uniformly over the complex unit circle, making them indistinguishable.
 We will further study this case.

 To calculate the localization length, we use the transfer matrix approach.
 An eigenstate with an eigenvalue \(e^{i\omega}\) admits the following equation: \begin{widetext}

 \end{widetext}

 Note that the transfer matrix \(T_n\) is always unitary but symplectic if and only if \(\phi_{n+1,+}=\phi_{n,-}\).
 Also note that the transfer matrix is invariant under \(\phi \rightarrow \phi -\omega\).
 It immediately follows that for \(W=2\pi\), the ensemble of transfer matrices is completely independent of \(\omega\) as \(\mathcal{U}(S^1)\) is invariant under rotation.
 Also, note that as the parameter $\varphi$ only enters as a prefactor with an absolute value of 1, it does not affect the localization length.
 Thus we omit it.
 We now introduce a transformation,